Short Course: Introduction to Low-Tech Process-Based Restoration of Riverscapes

 Workshop Textbooks

-For the workshops, we will rely on the new Design Manual and the Pocket Guide, which are both available free digitally.
-As part of your workshop registration fee, a hard copy will be provided to you in person at the workshop.
-Extra print copies of manual are available for ~ $60 on Amazon and print runs of the pocket guide can be arranged.
+The workshop uses the freely available Design Manual and Pocket Guide.
+As part of the workshop fee, a hard copy was provided.
+Extra print copies of the manual are available for around $60 on Amazon or BookBaby, and the pocket guide can be printed as needed.

 Instruction Team